-The HT68FXX series of devices are Flash Memory I/O type 8-bit high performance RISC architecture microcontrollers.
+The HT66FXX series of devices are Flash Memory A/D type 8-bit high performance RISC architecture microcontrollers.
 Offering users the convenience of Flash Memory multi-programming features, these devices also include a wide range of functions and features.
 Other memory includes an area of RAM Data Memory as well as an area of EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.

+Analog features include a multi-channel 12-bit A/D converter and dual comparator functions.
 Multiple and extremely flexible Timer Modules provide timing, pulse generation and PWM generation functions.
-Analog features include dual comparator functions.
 Communication with the outside world is catered for by including fully integrated SPI or I2C interface functions, two popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
-Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.
+Protective features such as an internalWatchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.